 I used to think good posture involved sitting in a chair with lots of adjustable parts.
 After all, what better way to minimize strain than to have the chair support your body for you?
 This page used to have an extensive section on how to identify a good office chair and how to adjust it to your body.

-Over the years, I have decided that chairs are part of the problem.
+Over the years, I have come to realize that there is more to good posture than finding the right chair.
 The issue is that when you sit in a conventional office chair, in order to hold your spine in a neutral position, you need to overwork your hip flexors (e.g., the psoas).
 After enough sitting, your hip flexors become chronically shortened which leads to a condition called "anterior pelvic tilt."
 This can lead to a variety of other problems like head and neck pain, back pain, and knee pain.
 Sitting in a conventional office chair also makes it difficult to properly engage your core muscles, whose job it is to hold your spine in a neutral position.

-So what can you do?
-One simple solution is to ditch the expensive office chair, find a very simple chair with a flat seat, and put a yoga block on it.
+If you do prefer sitting, you might try some simpler seating arrangements before investing in an expensive office chair.
+One option is to find a stool with a flat seat and put a yoga block on it.
 Sit on the yoga block with your feet flat on the floor.
 The yoga block raises you up so that your knees are below your pelvis, which makes the angles at your hips and knees slightly greater than 90 degrees.
-This makes it much easier to engage your core muscles and avoid tightening those hips flexors.
-You will not need a backrest or armrests, so a simple stool can also be employed.
+This makes it easier to engage your core muscles and avoid tightening those hips flexors.
+You will not need a backrest or armrests.
+"Ball chairs" are based on a similar premise.

 There are three pieces of equipment that require special attention: